ziyilin/graal/docs/reference-manual/languages/jvm/operations.md

 You can also compare performance against the native top tier compiler in the JVM by adding `-XX:-UseJVMCICompiler` to the command line.

-If you observe a significant performance regression when using Graal, please open an issue on GitHub.
+If you observe a significant performance regression when using the Graal compiler, please open an issue on GitHub.
 Attaching a Java Flight Recorder log and instructions to reproduce the issue makes investigation easier and thus chances of a fix higher.
 Even better is if you can submit a [JMH](http://openjdk.java.net/projects/code-tools/jmh/)